Ernyoke/certified-aws-solutions-architect-professional/15-deployment/ssm.md

 - Command documents can be executed on individual instances, multiple instances based on tags or resource groups
 - Command documents can be reused and they can have input parameters
 - Rate Control: if we are running commands on lot of instances, we can control it by using rate control.
 It can be based on:
-    - Concurrency: on how many instances must run the command at a time
+    - **Concurrency**: on how many instances must run the command at a time
-    - Error Threshold: defines how many individual commands can fail
+    - **Error Threshold**: defines how many individual commands can fail
 - Output of commands can be sent to S3 or we can send SNS notifications
 - Commands can be integrated with EventBridge